johnnyj2608/RomanticHut/README.md

 Open the repository with VS Code.
 Run the code.

-To recreate the "Check Availability" button, you will need 'Twilio', 'Google Forms', and 'Google Sheets'.
+To recreate the "Check Availability" button, you will need `Twilio`, Google Forms', and 'Google Sheets'.

 Visit twilio.com and create an account.
 "Get a Twilio phone number".
 To remove people replying to this number, remove it's webhooks.
 To get your SID and AUTH, visit "Account" -> "Keys & Credentials" -> "API keys & tokens" -> "Live Credentials".